Have you ever wondered what it's like to walk through a handmade world of stone, glass, and glowing minerals? You don't have to wonder anymore…

 - Polka Dot Agate Mine in Madras: famous for bright, patterned agate; check seasonal access and fees.

-For hiking and views, swing over to Smith Rock State Park.
-The cliffs glow at sunset.
-Even a short walk gives you river views and huge walls.
+For hiking and views, head over to Smith Rock State Park.
+The cliffs glow at sunset, and even a short walk offers views of the river and towering rock walls.

-Want color and geology?
-Add Painted Hills to your itinerary.
-Those bands of red, gold, and black look unreal in late afternoon light.
-It's one of the top photo spots in Oregon.
+If you want more color and geology, add the Painted Hills to your itinerary.
+The bands of red, gold, and black are especially striking in late afternoon light, making it one of Oregon’s top photo spots.

-If you're up for more, consider a quick stop at Peter Skene Ogden Wayside for the canyon and the Rex T. Barber Veterans Memorial Bridge.
-The span is massive.
-It's only a short walk from the parking lot.
+If you’re up for one more stop, consider the Peter Skene Ogden Wayside for the canyon and the Rex T. Barber Veterans Memorial Bridge.
+The span is massive and only a short walk from the parking area.

 Camping and Lodging Near Petersen Rock Garden

-Camping is not available at Petersen Rock Garden - it's strictly a day-use site.
+Camping is not available at Petersen Rock Garden.

 Prefer a hotel?
 Stay in Redmond for easy access to the garden, Smith Rock, and food.